0100101101011010/food/foodventures/_posts/2019-06-16-sushi-and-carbs.md

  - stand mixer
  - kenwood mixer
  - kenwood a701a
-excerpt: "We're back to the daily grind this week, but I'm kind of happy I can go back to home cooking now.
-I'm back to trying out new foods and new recipes with a vengeance!
+excerpt: "We're back to the daily grind this week, but I'm kind of happy I can go back to cooking new foods and trying new recipes with a vengeance!
 And now that my mixer has arrived, I've broken it in by attempting to make some hot dog and hamburger buns."
 img: /food/foodventures/images/jun-16-2019.jpg
 comments: "0"